-First thing about How to make a Resume with Cover Letter
+The first thing about How to make a Resume with a Cover Letter

 A Cover Letter isn’t just another version of your Resume but is a part of it.
-Remember this Next time you ask yourself about the reason for a Cover Letter or how to make a Resume with Cover Letter.
-We recommend your Cover Letter be specific for the job you are applying for.
-It should reflect your enthusiasm all the while distinguishing yourself from other applicants.
+Remember this Next time you ask yourself about the reason for a Cover Letter or how to make a Resume with a Cover Letter.
+When you write a resume, ensure that your Cover Letter is specific to the job you are applying for.
+It should reflect your enthusiasm while distinguishing yourself from other applicants..